-A few of you are prior military and the following section will be old news to you
+If you are prior military the following section will be old news to you

 When the military deploys or large organizations embark on projects they do something called back planning.
 Instead of making a to-do list and going through it as they are able, they do the reverse.
-They start with the end goal and make a list of exactly what steps are required to get there.
+They start with the end goal and work back to the beginning to make a list of exactly what steps are required to get there.
 That often means that during the planning phases they have to research each step to find out what it entails and how long it takes.
-Planning forward, from where you are to where you want to be is defensive and often goes awry because you don't know if you will have enough time for each step and sometimes things get squished at the end.
-Back planning begins from the event you want to happen and is an offensive way of going about it because you determine how much time you wish to allow for each step and there isn't a scramble at the end because you start in the right place.
+Planning forward, from where you are to where you want to be is defensive and often goes awry because you don't know if you will have enough time for each step and sometimes things go completely off track at the end.
+Back planning begins from the event you want to happen and is an offensive (as opposed to defensive or reactionary) way of going about it because you determine how much time you wish to allow for each step and there isn't a scramble at the end because you start in a better place.